 Over the last four years, we have been committed to promoting cultural dialogue between the UK and Russia.
 With over 15 performances as part of this series, highlights include the UK premiere of Myaskovsky Symphony No. 27, the Russian premieres of several important 20th century works including Maxwell Davies' Eight Songs for a Mad King and Ligeti's Aventures & Nouvelles Aventures and four new commissions from young British and Russian composers that were presented in both countries.
-At the beginning of the 2017-18 season, we return to the Mariinsky with a production of George Benjamin's Written on Skin, at the special invitation of Valery Gergiev.
+At the beginning of the 2017-18 season, we toured to the Mariinsky with a production of George Benjamin's Written on Skin, at the invitation of Valery Gergiev.

 In St. Petersburg we have appeared as part of the International Conservatories Festival, the Sound Ways Festival and have performed in venues including the Mariinsky Theatre, the St. Petersburg Philharmonia and St. Petersburg State Conservatory.